Hot Flash Hell, or Some Like It Cool

 But take comfort in your strength and fortitude and inner cool.
 As a wise woman named Wanda Sykes once looked us in the eye and said to us personally (aka via the Netflix standup special Not Normal): “There’s no way in the world men would put up with hot flashes.
 I think if a man had two hot flashes, they would blow the sun up.
 You’d go out, they’d got the missile pointed at the sun.”
 (Wanda’s on to something: We ran this experiment, which you can check out here.)

 IF you want to do something about your own hot flashes, allow us to suggest continuing to bypass the missile (we’re doing so well so far!).
 Instead, grab a fan (we know, revolutionary!), cut down on the caffeine and booze (not fun), get down with some deep breathing (OK!), skip the hot tub (duh), and consider hormone therapy: Hot flashes wreak havoc when our estrogen levels drop; hormone therapy can boost them back up (and cool you down).
-If the fact that there might be an actionable solution out there feels like a cool breeze wafting over your oft radiating torso, it’s worth taking Alloy’s super-quick symptoms quiz right here to get the ball rolling.
+If the fact that there might be an actionable solution out there feels like a cool breeze wafting over your oft radiating torso, it’s worth taking Alloy’s super-quick symptoms free assessment right here to get the ball rolling.
 Alloy’s products are FDA approved, plant-based, and easy to get your mitts on.
 And did we mention that Alloy was founded by women?
 Or is that obvious?
 Stay cool, Alloy

 Alloy's Recommended Treatment for Hot Flashes: